What is it?

 Although many variations exist, all treatments for endometriosis can be classified into the following four categories:

-Observation: A woman and her physician may choose to observe endometriosis without treatment.
+Observation: A patient and the physician may choose to observe endometriosis without treatment.
 This may occur when a diagnosis of endometriosis is first considered.
 Before beginning aggressive treatment, a watchful "wait and see" period may be useful to see if symptoms subside on their own.
 Close attention to symptoms and frequent examinations by a physician with considerable experience with endometriosis will lead to appropriate treatment at the right time.
 Observation is not a good option when symptoms are significant or the pelvic exam shows progressive changes.

 Pregnancy: Pregnancy figures in one of the myths surrounding endometriosis.
 Women have been told, "you can't get pregnant if you have endometriosis" as well as, "if you get pregnant you will cure endometriosis."
 Neither statement is true.
 First of all, endometriosis is a disease of fertile women.
 Most women with endometriosis who want to have children, have children.
 Secondly, pregnancy is not a cure for endometriosis.
 Here is what happens: During pregnancy, ovulation stops.
 The endometriosis generally become less active, and may get smaller and less tender.
 This seems to be the result of the hormonal changes pregnancy brings.
 These include high levels of progesterone, the presence of HCG (human chorionic gonadatropin) and prolactin, among others.
 Menstruation stops, and many women with endometriosis feel much better while they are pregnant.
 In addition, an enormous psychological impact occurs.
-Pregnancy is something a normal, healthy woman's body does.
-A woman who has suffered with endometriosis and then conceives feels that, finally, she is like other women.
+Pregnancy is something a normal, healthy person's body does.
+A patient who has suffered with endometriosis and then conceives feels that, finally, she is like other women.
 She feels normal for perhaps the first time since puberty.
 It is a liberating, positive experience.
 However, the disease does not go away during pregnancy.
 After pregnancy and nursing (and sometimes before then), the symptoms return, sometimes with a vengeance.
 It is heartbreaking to see a new mother struggle to cope with a debilitating disease at a time that should be joyous (if exhausting).

 Medical Suppression: This form of treatment can bring about temporary improvement in symptoms for some women or girls.
 BUT - it clearly does not make the disease go away!
 Drugs can be used to affect the amount of estrogen stimulation the endometriosis receives.
 Theoretically, the less stimulation the tissue receives, the less cell activity occurs in the lesions.
 This, in turn, slows the rate of progression and the amount of local injury.
 The price you pay is in side effects from the medicine, the cost of the drugs, and the fact that the endometriosis is still there.
 Oral contraceptives offer a regulated, low-dose combination of estrogen and progesterone to prevent ovulation.
 Because ovulation is difficult for many women with endometriosis, this can be a big plus for OCs.
 Also, women who stay on the pill often have reduced menstrual flows and fewer cramps.
 Mild disease can remain quite stable for long periods of time.
 Side effects are relatively minimal for most women, and expense is not great.